Test Accommodation Guidelines

 - May result in the immediate termination of the testing appointment.

-- Is reported to the class instructor, DSS counselor or LD Specialist & DSPS Division Dean.*At the discretion of the instructor, the incident may be reported to the Advocate Judiciary System.
+- Is reported to the class instructor, DSS counselor or LD Specialist & DSPS Division Dean and the incident will be reported to the Maxient System.